 The Scottish name Wallace, meaning ‘foreigner’, is famously associated with actor Wallace Shawn and poet Wallace Stevens.
 It’s also the name of a leading character in the movie “Braveheart”.

 In the year 2015, over 600 baby boys were named Zachariah.
 That speaks a lot about the popularity of this name.
 Zachariah means ‘God has remembered’.
+As a monumental religious figure, the name has resonated with parents for its association with the divinity.

-Long Baby Names For Girls:
+Really Long Names For Girls With Meanings

 Are you looking for a longer variation of Adeline or Adele?
 Then you can consider Adelaide, which means ‘noble’.